Chronic Rhinitis (cont.)

 What conditions cause an abnormal production of nasal secretions?

-The following conditions are often associated with increased nasal drainage.
-Also, it would not be unusual to have more than one factor involved in a particular individual.
+The following conditions are often associated with increased nasal drainage (runny nose).
+It is common to have more than one factor involved in a particular individual.

 Decreasing the fluid content of the mucus usually thickens the secretions leading to the impression of increased mucus.
 The following may cause thickened secretions:

-- structural problems (deviated septum, enlarged turbinates, enlarged
+- Structural problems (deviated septum, enlarged turbinates, enlarged adenoids)

 What conditions cause an impaired clearance of nasal secretions?

-Swallowing problems can make it difficult to clear normal secretions.
+Swallowing problems can make it difficult to clear normal secretions from the back of the throat.
 This may result in the accumulation of material in the throat, which can spill into the voice box, causing hoarseness, throat clearing, or cough.
 The following factors can contribute to swallowing problems:

 - Nerve or muscle disorders: (stroke, and muscle diseases, etc.)